charlitosf/game-white/README.md

 # Game-White

 This is a VueJS 3 + Firebase project about a game called "White".
+An explanation of the rules can be found in the about page of this project.

 ## Libraries used